rogersgl/tasaR/README.md

+# tasaR
-# Targeted Amplicon Sequencing Analyzer
+## Toolbox for Amplicon Sequencing Analysis in R

 #### About

 This software was developed to facilitate analysis of mutations within targeted amplicons sequences by Illumina deep sequencing.
 This was originally developed to facilitate analysis of somatic hypermutation (SHM) of specific antibody sequences in B cells introduced by site-specific genome editing, as other tools focused on this sort of analysis look at the population level rather than a specific starting sequence.

-tasAnalyzer can also be used to analyze the DNA mutations introduced at a specific site by a targeted nuclease.
+tasaR can also be used to analyze the DNA mutations introduced at a specific site by a targeted nuclease.
 During my experiments, I found that some loci produce gene editing outcomes beyond simple insertions and deletions (indels).
 For loci that have close homeologs, gene conversion-like repair may result in the transfer of sequences from these genes to the targeted gene, likely via homology-directed repair.
-Other analysis softwares, both for Sanger sequencing and Illumina sequencing, miss these events and can drastically underestimate the rate of DNA change at these loci compared to when tasAnalyzer accounts for these gene coversion-like events.
+Other analysis softwares, both for Sanger sequencing and Illumina sequencing, miss these events and can drastically underestimate the rate of DNA change at these loci compared to when tasaR accounts for these gene coversion-like events.

 Created by Geoffrey L. Rogers, PhD.
 Department of Immunology and Immune Therapeutics, Keck School of Medicine, University of Southern California, Los Angeles, CA, USA